 To ensure that Talon Vise went smoothly, Martin authorized bribes to Saigon police so buses could move through checkpoints without a problem.
 He also allowed Vietnamese to be smuggled into the American Embassy through a hole cut into the wall of the adjacent French Embassy.

-“What a perfect metaphor for this f…ked up place,” the late Hunter S. Thompson, who was covering the end of the war for Rolling Stone Magazine, told me one evening.
+“What a perfect metaphor for this f…ked up place,” the late Hunter S. Thompson, covering the end of the war for Rolling Stone Magazine, told me one evening.
 We were having dinner at the My Canh floating restaurant on the Saigon River.
 “Lies, deceit, and betrayal.
 Hey, I think I have the name for my next book.”
 The “gonzo” journalist then took a long drag on a fat Buddha grass joint and asked if he could ride out with me to “the action” the next day.

 I dreaded taking Thompson with me because he tended to wander off.
 I always feared that I would return to Saigon and have to announce that Thompson was captured by the Viet Cong or had stepped on a mine.
-I didn’t want to be responsible for the death or capture of “Uncle Duke” the Doonesbury cartoon strip character modeled on Thompson.
+I didn’t want to be responsible for the death or capture of “Uncle Duke,” the Doonesbury cartoon strip character modeled on Thompson.

 “What a thought,” someone said one evening.
 “If Thompson gets captured, he will get the whole North Vietnamese Army high, and the war will be over tomorrow.”